Jive talk: Glossary

 Refers to any musician's level of ability.
 Originates from the physical changes that occur in a brass player's mouth and lips.
 E.g., Dizzy Gillespie and Louis Armstrong.
-Also a term used for a musician who had significantly improved his or her playing.
+Also a term used for a musician who had significantly improved their playing.
 E.g., "I got my chops up" or "Has he got the chops to play with this group?".
 Chops can also refer to general ability in any skill.
 E.g., "Yo, I found a lawyer who has the chops to get George Shearing a driver's license!"